Maulik0417/ControlHub/README.md

 ### Quick Notes
 - Select a note tab (1 to 3) to focus on a specific note.
 - Notes are saved instantly — no need to hit save.

+### 📝 Quick Calendar
+- Use the chevrons to view past or future months.
+- Right Click on a date to clear its note.

 ## 💡 Future Improvements
 - 🧩 Add markdown support in notes